sadia-perveen/FALL2019TIDYVERSE/README.md

 * Part 2: I extended Euclid Zhang's example, adding to his great plots by creating a ggplot2 plot of my own, as well as utilizing some tidyr and dplyr functions to manipulate the weather data he provided.
   * You can find this here: http://rpubs.com/zachalexander/tidyext

+## Masculinity Dataset
+Author: Amber Ferger

+* Part 1: I decided to use the dataset that corresponds to the What Do Men Think It Means To Be A Man? article on FiveThirtyEight.com.
+The article can be found here: https://fivethirtyeight.com/features/what-do-men-think-it-means-to-be-a-man/.
+This project focuses on the tibble, dplyr, and ggplot 2 packages.
+I focus on aggregating the data and displaying differences in responses between 2 demographic features.
+The final markdown file can be found here: http://rpubs.com/amberferger/DATA607_Tidyverse

+* Part 2: I extended the Fight Songs vignette by Scott Reed to include additional aggregations.